SouperSalamander/ot-harjoitustyo/dokumentaatio/testdocument.md

 ### Installation and Configuration

-The app is downloaded and tested according to the instructions here (link).
+The app is downloaded and tested according to the instructions [here](https://github.com/SouperSalamander/ot-harjoitustyo/blob/main/README.md).

 All tests were done with the proper config.properties file present.